-- 49. In its resolution of 21 March 2022, Council resolved that the CEO facilitate discussions with the owners of 181 Church Street, Parramatta (Queensland Arcade building) on alternate vehicle access arrangements to this site from Hunter Street in line with the Deed of Agreement attached to the Applicant's Planning Agreement during the public exhibition period. - 50.
-Ultimately, rather than a "Deed of Agreement", the exhibited Planning Agreement included Temporary Access Terms (Schedule 7 of the Planning Agreement) as well as Temporary Access Proposed Routes (Annexure F of the Planning Agreement). - 51.
-Council's Property and Place directorate met with Queensland Arcade representatives in May 2022.
-As noted previously in this report, Council also received a written submission from Queensland Arcade to the exhibition of the Planning Scheme. - 52.
-Based on the meeting and submission, Council officers understand that Queensland Arcade does not wish to discuss license terms as part of the St John's Planning Agreement, nor alter access arrangements to their site at this time.
-Queensland Arcade wishes to discuss long-term redevelopment options available for their site and has indicated that it is as part of those discussions that they will consider closure of the Church Street Access. - 53.
-Council officers do not recommend that Council enter into any discussions regarding extra density for this site; the reasoning for this is discussed in detail in Council officers' response to Queensland Arcade's submission (refer Attachment 4).

-- 54. Council officers will pursue a separate report to deal with the vehicle/pedestrian conflict safety issues associated with Queensland Arcade's current site access, if Queensland Arcade is ultimately unwilling to consider the alternate access arrangement Council has facilitated in the St John's Planning Agreement and in the event the Planning Agreement is not triggered.
-Should Queensland Arcade reconsider their position in future, the Church is still obliged under the Planning Agreement (if triggered) to allow access in accordance with the exhibited document. - 55.
-In the longer-term, access via the new proposed access route across the rear of 41-45 Hunter Street offers a sustainable long-term solution to the vehicle/pedestrian conflict safety issues at Church and Darcy Streets. - 56.
-In summary, no changes to the Planning Scheme are recommended as a result of consultation with Queensland Arcade.
+- 35. Council's Property and Place directorate met with Queensland Arcade representatives in May 2022 to discuss the exhibited Planning Agreement included Temporary Access Terms and Temporary Access Proposed Routes.
+Based on the meeting and submission, Council officers understand that Queensland Arcade does not wish to discuss license terms as part of the St John's Planning Agreement, nor alter access arrangements to their site at this time, but does want to discuss long-term redevelopment options for their site and as part of this, will consider changes to vehicle access.
+The reason access arrangements are being discussed is because current vehicle access arrangements for the Queensland Arcade sees vehicles cross the pedestrianised portion of Parramatta Square which is a pedestrian safety issue. - 36.
+Council officers do not recommend that Council enter into any discussions regarding extra density for this site; the reasoning for this is discussed in detail in Council officers' response to Queensland Arcade's submission (refer Attachment 4 Appendix C).
+Council officers will pursue a separate report to deal with the vehicle/pedestrian conflict safety issues associated with Queensland Arcade's current site access, noting that in the longer-term, access via the new proposed access route across the rear of 41-45 Hunter Street offers a sustainable long-term solution to the vehicle/pedestrian conflict safety issues at Church and Darcy Streets.